 Thursday, February 26, 2004

-Lance Sergeant Richard Bradley, 1 troop, was awarded the MIlitary Medal for gallant and distinguished services in the field relating to his successful escape in October 1943 after being wounded and captured during the raid at St Nazaire in March 1942.
-He was one of the Commando contingent on board ML 457.
+Lance Sergeant Richard Bradley, 1 troop, was awarded the Military Medal for gallant and distinguished services in the field relating to his successful escape in October 1943 after being wounded and captured during the raid at St Nazaire in March 1942.
+He was one of the Commando contingent on board motor launch ML 457.

 He escaped to Switzerland with two others, LSgt.
 Alf Searson (2 Cdo) and Pte.
 Jim Brown (5 Cdo).
 They were then interned.
-All 3 were later awarded the MM.
+All 3 were later awarded the Military Medal.

 Extract from his own account